Frequently asked questions

 Research staff then process this blood for cytogenetic analysis at Brunel University London and for whole genome sequence analysis at the University of Leicester.
 This process of analysis involves the detailed assessment of hundreds of cells from every individual in the study and also, computational analysis of large DNA sequence databases for each family.
 All of this analysis is currently underway and is being carried out in parallel with ongoing family recruitment.

 Fourthly, once all of the cytogenetic and whole genome sequence analysis has been completed for all 50 test and 50 control family trios, we can then proceed to performing a number of statistical comparisons to evaluate if any differences are seen between test and control populations that show evidence, or not, for a genetic effect of participating at British nuclear test sites.
 Once this assessment of the data has been made, the results will be written and submitted for peer-review publication in scientific journals.
 It is only upon acceptance for publication that all of our findings can be made public.

-We anticipate publication of findings mid-2021.
+We anticipate publication of findings early 2022.